0151 288 6508

 The statement from our school vision is reflected in our RE curriculum as we strive to ensure that Christianity has a relevance to the children in our community.
 We constantly search to make our RE lessons authentic in the eyes of the children and we accept that the teachings of the church must reach out and embrace the children in the life they lead, not the life we would wish it to be.
 We are a voluntary controlled school that chooses to develop a distinctive approach to the teaching of RE.
 We make no excuses for the Christian values that we teach implicitly and explicitly and we want to develop the resilience that spirituality can bring to peoples’ lives in all of our community.

 At Rimrose Hope the Christian ethos is woven through all that we do, however we ensure that our curriculum is balanced and broad and covers all aspects of other faiths identified within the LA agreed syllabus.
 Our RE curriculum is separated from our distinctly Christian worship procedure and a separate policy for worship at Rimrose Hope is available.
+We plan our religious education curriculum in accordance with the Sefton LA Agreed Syllabus and supplemented with Questful RE and Understanding Christianity.

 • To help our children develop respect and sensitivity for all people